RECOGNIZING MENTORS AND ROLE MODELS

 DEVELOPING A DEPARTMENTAL MENTORING PLAN

 Need help developing a faculty mentoring plan for your department or unit?
 With direction from your faculty colleagues, ADVANCE has prepared a sample mentoring guide to serve as a resource to all departments.
 The guide is now available, but we also welcome your questions about mentoring or developing your mentoring plan.
 Call the ADVANCE office for more information.

 TARGETED MENTORING CONTINUES IN 2015 – 2016

-In an effort to supplement departmental mentoring initiatives, the ADVANCE Rising Tide Center launched a targeted mentoring program for new and junior faculty in Fall 2012.
-The goal is to tap into the expertise of our long time faculty to support and retain new, less experienced faculty who could use a bit of help integrating into academia or finding success at UMaine.
+In an effort to supplement departmental mentoring initiatives, the ADVANCE Rising Tide Center launched a targeted mentoring program for new and junior faculty in 2012.
+The goal is to tap into the expertise of our long time faculty to support and retain less experienced faculty who could use a bit of help integrating into academia or finding success at UMaine.

 Targeted mentoring is designed to benefit the mentor and the mentee with a small, focused commitment.
-Based on their interests and experience, senior faculty identify their unique expertise that could be shared through mentoring.
-Junior faculty select from a list of potential mentors who have identified advanced skills in specific areas of academia such as establishing a research program, preparing competitive grant applications, or establishing a reputation as a scholar, for example.
-ADVANCE connects mentors with 1 or 2 mentees, and provide resources that sustain the mentoring relationship.
+Based on their interests and experience, senior faculty identify their unique expertise to be shared through mentoring.
+Junior faculty select topics to gain new knowledge in specific areas of academia such as establishing a research program, preparing competitive grant applications, or establishing a reputation as a scholar.
+ADVANCE connects mentors with mentees, and provides resources to sustain the mentoring relationship.

-Mentoring will continue for one semester or one academic year, or may evolve into an enduring partnership.
-The objective is to increase satisfaction across the faculty ranks while ensuring that junior faculty succeed in their efforts to be promoted or achieve tenure.
+Mentoring may continue for one semester or one academic year, but ideally, the relationship will evolve into an enduring partnership.
+The objective is to increase satisfaction across the faculty ranks while ensuring that junior faculty achieve promotion and tenure.
 Retaining talented faculty across all ranks is critical to the strategic mission of UMaine.

-We are still seeking qualified mentors willing to share their experience with new and junior faculty during the 2014-2015 academic year.
+We are always seeking qualified mentors willing to share their experience with new and junior faculty.
 Please call the ADVANCE Rising Tide Center if you can help!

-Follow the links below to read more about potential mentoring topics, the rewards of the program, or how to apply.
+Follow the links below to read more about potential mentoring topics, the rewards of the program, or the application process.

 Mentor Recruitment Flyer (PDF)